-Auditor: The District engaged McCall Gibson Swedlund Barfoot, PLLC, to audit its financial statements for the fiscal year ended September 30, 2017.
+Auditor: The District engaged McCall Gibson Swedlund Barfoot, PLLC, to audit its financial statements for the fiscal year ended September 30, 2019.
 Said financial statements are attached hereto as "APPENDIX A."

-Engineer: The District's engineer is AEI Engineering, L.L.C. (the "Engineer").
+Engineer: The District's engineer is AEI Engineering, L.L.C., a Baxter & Woodman Company (the "Engineer").